 At Victoria Lane Academy, our intention is that all pupils, irrespective of their background or the challenges they face, make good progress to raise attainment and achieve their full potential across all subject areas.
-Out of the 60% of the school population in receipt of pupil premium funding, 70% of those children are also on the SEND register.
 The focus of school's pupil premium strategy is to support disadvantaged pupils, including those who are classed as high attaining, to maximise their potential and attain well.

-Our strategy is also integral to wider school plans for education recovery, notably in its targeted support through the National Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.
+Our strategy is also integral to wider school plans for education recovery, for pupils whose education has been worst affected, including non-disadvantaged pupils.